OctopusDeploy/docs/docs/packaging-applications/create-packages/octopack/index.md

 ![Sample Package of a Web App](images/sample-web-app-package.png "width=500")

-### Config transformation
+### .NET configuration transformation

 OctoPack won't run web.config transformation files, because these will be run as [part of the deployment instead](/docs/deployment-process/configuration-features/configuration-transforms/index.md).
-Make sure you set **Build Action: Content** for your config transform files (like `web.Release.config`) to ensure these files are packaged and used as part of your deployment.
+Make sure you set **Build Action: Content** for your .NET configuration transform files (like `web.Release.config`) to ensure these files are packaged and used as part of your deployment.

 ### .NET XML configuration transforms